- Safety and Health Topics

 The following references provide guidance for evaluating and controlling violence in the workplace.

-- Workplace Violence [362 KB PDF*, 2 pages].
+- Workplace Violence.
 OSHA Fact Sheet, (2002).
-A Spanish version [67 KB PDF*, 2 pages] is also available.
+Also available in Spanish.
 Provides basic information about vulnerable occupations, employer/employee roles in prevention and protection, and recommendations for response to violent incidents.

 - Hospital.
 OSHA eTool.

 - Workplace Violence.
 Includes recommendations for establishing a violence prevention program.

 - Young Worker Safety in Restaurants.
 OSHA eTool.
 Provides young employees and their employers safety solutions for workplace violence in specific areas of a restaurant.